 Jakarta pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Jakarta is low; amaranthaceae is low.
-Tomorrow (26 June 2026) levels are similar - amaranthaceae increasing.
-Over the following five days amaranthaceae will decrease.
+Today (16 July) pollen in Jakarta is medium; amaranthaceae is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, amaranthaceae increasing, willow at low levels.
+Over the following five days willow will increase; cypress and amaranthaceae will decrease.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app